 The School System was established under the laws of the State of Georgia in 1927 when the existing local schools were consolidated.
 The School System is an independent K-12 district and is not considered to be a component unit of any other government.
-It serves Fayette County with a population of approximately 120,574 and includes the communities of Brooks, Fayetteville, Peachtree City, Tyrone and Woolsey.
+It serves Fayette County with a population of approximately 122,030 and includes the communities of Brooks, Fayetteville, Peachtree City, Tyrone and Woolsey.
 The School System provides all basic services required by state law and policies of the State Board of Education.
 These services include regular and special education instructional programs at the elementary, middle and secondary levels and additional service in pre-kindergarten.

 The Board of Education is made up of five members elected to serve four-year terms.
 Its primary functions are to develop and adopt policies by which the schools are administered, to continually evaluate the effectiveness of these policies and to make certain that they are being administered as the Board intended.
 The administration of the educational programs and school business is the responsibility of the superintendent of schools and his staff.
-The Board includes four members elected from geographical districts and one member-at-large.
+The Board includes four members elected from geographical districts and one memberat-large.
 Members serve four-year terms on a staggered basis.

-There were just over 19,800 students enrolled in the School System at the end of the 2021-2022 school year.
-Projected enrollment for the 2022-2023 school year is 20,500 students.
-The five-year average enrollment for the School system is 20,200 students.
+There were just over 19,900 students enrolled in the School System at the end of the 2022-2023 school year.
+Projected enrollment for the 2023-2024 school year remains at 19,900 students.
+The five-year average enrollment for the School system is 20,145 students.
 The School System has five high schools.
 The oldest high school facility was built in 1981 but was renovated and expanded in 2005.
-The School System has five middle schools and fourteen (14) elementary schools.
+The School System fourteen (14) elementary schools.
 One of these facilities was built prior to 1970, nine were built between 1970 and 1999, and four were built after 2000.
-The newest facilities are a middle school that opened in the school year 2007-2008 and an elementary school that opened the following year.
-J.C.
-Booth Middle School has a new building and location under construction and opened in the school year 2022-2023.
+The School System has five middle schools.
+The oldest of the middle schools (two of them) were built in 1989.
+The newest facility is J.C.
+Booth Middle School which was relocated and opened for the school year 2022-2023.
 Renovations for school buildings are based on the Board approved Local Five-year Facilities Plan.
 This plan currently covers proposed renovations through fiscal year 2025.
 A schedule of building information is provided in the Statistical Section of the ACFR.